Springwood, New South Wales: Celebrations and events

 Springwood is also the site of a notable Anzac Day Parade.

 The Blue Mountains Vietnam Veterans' Association conducts the largest annual parade and Memorial Service for Vietnam veterans in Australasia at Springwood, on the third Sunday of August, to coincide with the anniversary of the Battle of Long Tan.

-Springwood Australia Day Festival, conducted by Lower Mountains Fundraising Events Inc., is held in the grounds of Springwood Public School and involves local entertainers on two stages, food and market stalls and amusement rides.

-Springwood Springtopia Festival is held on the first Saturday of September with a similar format to Australia Day.

 Parks and recreation

 Springwood has some parklands with bushwalks often leading into wilderness areas.

 Fairy Dell is located immediately south of the township and has some tracks leading into the Blue Mountains World Heritage area.
 The Deanei Reserve is another bushland area which is located east of the township and hosts the threatened and endangered Blue Mountains Shalecap Forest.
 There are also bushland walks in this bushland Reserve.

 Buttenshaw Park is also a recreational area which hosts an arboretum, play structures and the Springwood Pool.

+Further south from Springwood is the Sassafrass Gully Track, which is a loop track that follows Sassafrass Creek and Glenbrook Creek to the Perch Ponds.
+After that, the track follows Magdala Creek, back to Springwood.

 Summerhayes Park is a public reserve located in Winmalee, which is used for sport and recreational activities.
 Its facilities include tennis and netball courts, a newly built skate park and fields for football (soccer).
 It is the home of Springwood United Football Club (formerly Springwood Soccer & Sports Club) and Springwood Netball Club.
 Summerhayes Park has diverse native flora and fauna and contains many threatened/endangered species and ecological communities.
 It is also a bushwalking area with many tracks, vistas and aboriginal archeological sites.

 Braemar Gallery opened in 1988.
 It serves as a community gallery.
 The venue hosts different exhibitions each month, showcasing local and regional artists' works.
 Braemar House, where the gallery is situated in, is said to be beautiful and known to be historic.